-This is Roza Mediaza, an Ovelian assassin who joined Candlestone after her father killed by the Electore of Spardo in the holy island of Romidna.
+This was an Ovelian assassin who joined Candlestone after her father was killed by the Electore of Spardo in the holy island of Romidna.
 Master Arasemis explained that the Ovelians believe the island is sacred to an Ovelian god.
 All Ovelians may come and go from the island as they wish, food and shelter are free for short stays, and killing and all crimes are forbidden.

 The Electore of Spardo, among the wealthiest of all Ovelians, was jealous of Roza’s father and had him killed to confiscate his modest wealth and embarrass his family.
 Roza eventually led a new Candlestone group in Spardo, resulting in the assassination of the electore.

-This is The Burden of the Oath, which Master Arasemis said portrays the obligation of every member of the Order of the Candlestone to persevere, even and especially unto death.
+Master Arasemis said this depicts the obligation of every member of the Order of the Candlestone to persevere, even and especially unto death.
 You have repeatedly heard him teach that the completion of the tasks he assigns to you and the other students is of utmost importance, and that your life or those of your companions must be sacrificed if necessary.

 This painting makes you think about those students that have already perished during tasks, and those that were lost long ago under different masters.